ceri-num/uv-larm/notions/sld-intro.md

 "A **robot** is a **mechatronics** machine capable of autonomously acting in a real environment."

 - perceives with *sensors*
-- models its environment and adapt its behavior
+- models its environment and adapts its behavior
 - acts with *actuators*

-generally involves Artificail-Intelligence:
+generally involves Artificial-Intelligence:

 - capable to mimic natural (human, animal, insect,...) intelligence